cy-long/energy_diversity/README.md

 energy_diversity
 ====
-Code for the paper: *Energetic Constraints Shape the Diversity of Feasible Ecological Systems*
+Code for the paper: *Energetic Constraints Shape the Diversity of Feasible Ecological Networks*

 ## Setup